ignition-devs/ignition-api-8.1/README.md

 # Ignition

-Ignition is a set of packages and modules that allows developers to get code completion in their IDE of choice.
+Ignition is a set of packages and modules that allow developers to get code completion for Ignition Scripting API scripting functions in their IDE of choice.

 ## Branches